Casper is the name of our Compass Casita 586 Caravan, which we use in the 5CChallenge. Come and have a look around.

-Well, as die hard tent campers, we knew that getting a caravan was going to be very different.
+Well, as die-hard tent campers, we knew that getting a caravan would be very different.

-What we didn’t know is if we would like it.
-Afterall, towing a big caravan around is considerably different to towing a camping trailer.
+What we didn't know was if we would like it.
+After all, towing a big caravan around differs considerably from towing a camping trailer.

-However, after a few trips under our belt, ‘Casper‘, as our caravan is called, has almost become part of the family.
+However, after a few trips, 'Casper', as our caravan is called, has almost become part of the family.
 Enough for the kids to even bake Casper a cake!

 It's become our little home from home.